domoritz/domoritz.github.io/_posts/2014-03-23-data-visualizations.markdown

 For the [second assignment](http://courses.cs.washington.edu/courses/cse512/14wi/a2.html), we could choose between different datasets to visualize.
 I chose the FAA flight data and wanted to answer the question whether airlines overestimate the flight times in order to avoid having bad on-time records.
 TL;DR, the answer is yes.

-{% include image.html name="a2-domoritz.png" alt="Airlines overestimate flight times." %}
+{% include image name="a2-domoritz.png" alt="Airlines overestimate flight times." %}

 The data in this plot is based on 1.4GB of flight records for one month each year since 1987.
 I created the plot with Tableau.